d3b4g/leonids/_posts/2020-05-8-ropemprium1.md

 title:  "ROPEmorium - Ret2win"
 date:   2020-05-8 14:07:19
 categories: [ROP]
-excerpt: "Doing these challenges to improve my binary exploitation and teach my self Return oriented programming(ROP).im starting with ROP Emporium challenges.
-These challenges use the usual CTF objective of retrieving the contents of a file named flag.txt from a remote machine by exploiting a given binary"
+excerpt: "Doing these challenges to improve my binary exploitation skills and teach my self Return oriented programming (ROP) These challenges use the usual CTF objective of retrieving the contents of a file named flag.txt from a remote machine by exploiting a given binary"

 comments: true
 ---

 ## Introduction
-Doing these challenges to improve my binary exploitation and teach my self Return oriented programming(ROP).im starting with ROP Emporium challenges.
-These challenges use the usual CTF objective of retrieving the contents of a file named "flag.txt" from a remote machine by exploiting a given binary.ROP theory is out of scope of this article, If you want ROP theory there are lot of good resources out there.
+Doing these challenges to improve my binary exploitation skills and teach my self Return oriented programming (ROP).These challenges use the usual CTF objective of retrieving the contents of a file named "flag.txt" from a remote machine by exploiting a given binary.ROP theory is out of scope of this article, If you want ROP theory there are lot of good resources out there.

 ## Description
 Locate a method within the binary that you want to call and do so by overwriting a saved return address on the stack.